 Choosing between home care or adult day programs is a choice that most seniors in Alberta need to make.
 Deciding which option is best for you can be challenging.
 Here are some tips to help you decide.

 The Senior population in Alberta is the fastest growing age group.
 As of April 2018, over 575,000 Albertans were over the age of 65.
 That number is expected to double within the next two decades.

 More and more seniors are choosing to stay in their homes longer – which is a beautiful thing – but this can lead to loneliness and isolation.
-There are a few options to consider when thinking about senior care, both offer advantages, and equal disadvantages.
+There are a few options to consider when thinking about senior care, either option, home care or day programs, offer advantages, and equal disadvantages.
 Let’s first talk about each option, and then compare them based on a few key factors.